MCP Integration

 What MCP is

-Section titled “What MCP is”The Model Context Protocol (MCP) is an open standard for connecting AI models to external tools and data sources. fyrn’s MCP server exposes 41 tools that give AI agents structured access to the platform.
+Section titled “What MCP is”The Model Context Protocol (MCP) is an open standard for connecting AI models to external tools and data sources. fyrn’s MCP server exposes 49 tools across three permission tiers, giving AI agents structured access to the platform.

 Setting up the fyrn MCP server

-Section titled “Setting up the fyrn MCP server”Claude Desktop configuration
+Section titled “Setting up the fyrn MCP server”Installation

 Section titled “Claude Desktop configuration”Add to your Claude Desktop config file (~/Library/Application Support/Claude/claude_desktop_config.json on macOS):